UTILITY, PARAMILITARY and FORESTRY

 This is another CAI product which can be found branded either CAI or Motorola, yet usually featuring a Motorola branded microphone.

-A 100 Watt class SSB/AM transceiver covering the usual HF spectrum of approximately 2-14 MHz, this example was originally used by the Army Corps of Engineers.
-It appears of earlier design than the radio above, as it is a hybrid, containing both transistors and tubes.
+A 100 Watt class SSB/AM transceiver covering the usual HF spectrum of approximately 2-14 MHz, this example was originally used by the Army Corps of Engineers on the Mississippi River.
+It appears of earlier design than the radio above, as it is a hybrid, containing both transistors in the receiver and tubes in he transmitter power stages.
 The power supply is a separate item and is invariably missing when these are found.
 The power supply is a 12 Volt DC transistorized inverter.

-An interesting feature of this set is the European slot-style "magic eye" tube to indicate modulation level on transmit.
-Motorola advertised these in approximately 1968 as a high power mobile radio.
+An interesting feature of this set is the vertical European slot-style "magic eye" tube to indicate modulation level on transmit.
+Motorola advertised these in approximately 1968 as a high power HF SSB mobile radio.
 It is unknown whether any customer was found other than the U.S. Government.
-Probably out of production by 1972.
+Probably out of production by 1974.
+It is also unknown whether it was available with an AC power supply, none has been seen and my example came sans power supply.
+However, one of the 1960's Linear Systems mobile power supply for equipment such as the Swan 350 would appear to work in this application, just as a Heath HP-23 or Swan AC supply probably would.

 KACHINA KC 100

 Kachina, an Arizona company, was the first manufacturer to produce a computer controlled "black box" amateur radio transceiver, and they also made a number of paramilitary radios as well as a few utility type HF SSB sets.
 This is one of them, the KC 100, which I am told is basically a crystal controlled version of the Alda 103 amateur transceiver.
-It dates from the late 1970's or early 1980's.
+It dates from the late 1970's to early 1980's.
 All the ones I have seen have been USB only, with a plug button in the mode switch hole.
 Kachina went out of the radio business in the late 1990's, leaving orphans such as this behind.
-They also made a model KC 102, which is similar in size but of different appearance, which is probably similar in design,
+They also made the models below, which are cosmetically quite refined compared the the 100, but not in the quantities of the KC 100.

 DENTRON SCOUT